 What's amazing about Mexican concerts

-A good ticket at Denver's Red Rocks, America's premiere outdoor venue, for say, Foreigner, like Yuri an 80's act, will cost $90.
+By contrast, a good ticket at Denver's Red Rocks, America's premiere outdoor venue, for say, Foreigner, who like Yuri is an 80's act, cost $90 for a stadium style seat.

-Red Rock's capacity is only 9,525 so the biggest names don't usually play there unless, like Santana, they are so smitten by the magic of the venue, like Santana is that they don't care (and are as cool as Santana).
-A decent ticket to Matchbox Twenty at Denver's Pepsi Center, which has the biggest names, will start at about $100.
+Red Rock has a capacity is only 9,525.
+The biggest names don't usually play there unless they are so smitten by the magic of the venue, like Santana is that they don't care (and are as cool as Santana).
+A decent ticket to Matchbox Twenty at Denver's Pepsi Center, a venue that can accommodate the biggest names, which will start at about $100.
 The sky's the limit for the biggest acts.
 In general, you can count on a ticket costing half of what you’d pay at home.

 Gee, I don't know, $42 dollars seems like a lot for a shot of tequila, even at a concert.

-Even while recognizing that the notion of a $42 drink was insane, so far outside the bounds of my comprehension was the fact that that they would sell the liquor by the bottle and not even list individual drink prices, got me believing maybe it did (I have paid over $20 for a martini in the U.S. so why not $42 for a drink at a concert?
-"But," as I asked someone the next day, there were only two of us, "We couldn't drink the whole bottle."
+Even while recognizing that the notion of a $42 drink was insane, it was so far outside the bounds of my comprehension that they would sell the liquor by the bottle that I got to believing that maybe that was the price of a single drink.
+After all, I have paid over $20 for a martini in a bar in the U.S. so why not $42 for a drink at a concert?

 The audience sings more at Latin American concerts, not just the refrains, entire songs, which is something I've only seen at Bruce Springsteen concerts back home.